 News-gathering organisations are exempt from the rules.
 In the UK, there were reports of news channels being affected by age-verification requests and having content incorrectly censored.

-Fines may be handed out to companies who don't comply with the bill, and parents of minors can bring legal cases against offending organizations.
+Fines can be handed out to companies who don't comply with the bill, and parents of minors can bring legal cases against offending organizations.
 The bill says parents of minors who access harmful material have a "right of action against the offending entity."

 This also applies to anyone whose information is retained or transmitted as a result of "an entity's violation" of the bill.